davis-andy/Python/CIS 014 - C++ Programming (in Python)/Assignment 7/README.md

 <br />

-Write the following function taking in an integer vector (vector<int> prices) consisting of all prices, in chronological order, for a hypothetical instrument.
-Your function will suggest the maximum profit a investor can make by placing **AS MANY buy-sell orders as you may** in the given time slice your input vector represents.
+Write the following function taking in an integer array (prices: list) consisting of all prices, in chronological order, for a hypothetical instrument.
+Your function will suggest the maximum profit an investor can make by placing **AS MANY buy-sell orders as you may** in the given time slice your input array represents.
 Remember BUY LOW, SELL HIGH:

 ```
-int getMaxProfit(vector<int> &prices)
+def getMaxProfit(prices: list) -> int:
 ```

 <br />

 **Examples:**

-input: {1,2,4}
+input: [1,2,4]

 output: 3